caballerojavier13/rails_store/README.md

-This is an e-commerce application that was designed to learn Ruby on Rails.
+This is an e-commerce application that was designed with the objective of learning Ruby on Rails.

 The application can be run by pointing your termninal to the directory of the application, and running the command 'rails s'.